truecrouton/vadinator/README.md

 A voice-enabled client for chatting with llms.
 Includes `earshot` Voice Activity Detection (VAD) to cut down on non-vocal input and runs `whisper` locally for speech-to-text.
 Is intended to be *very* lightweight.
 Uses `v1/chat/completions/` API to work with different inference servers.

+This project and this README is a work in progress.

+## Getting Started
 You'll need to download the `whisper` (e.g., `en_US-hfc_female-medium.onnx`) and `piper` (e.g., `base.en.bin`) models and put these in the `./models` directory.

-This project and this README is a work in progress.
+Then, setup your `vadinator.env` file.
+You can copy `vadinator.env.sample` as a starting point.

 ## Acknowledgements